 9. Know how to swim.

 Every member of the family should at least know the swimming basics before going to the water park.
 The best thing for anyone to do to stay safe in water is to know how to swim.
 Both adults and children should know how to swim to help avoid drowning accidents.
+Teach them at home if you have a backyard pool, or consider signing your children up for swimming lessons to help get them comfortable.

 10. Keep young children in shallow areas.